CartoDB/workflows-extension-territory-planning/components/territorybalance/doc/README.md

 # Territory Balancing

-A component that splits an area into k continuous territories such that a specified metric is balanced.
+A component that splits a gridified area into a set of optimal, continuous territories, ensuring balance according to a specified metric while maintaining internal similarity within each territory.
+If the input grid contains disconnected elements—such as isolated cells or cell clusters—the algorithm applies a proxy mechanism to establish connectivity across all regions.
+However, the presence of numerous unconnected components may lead to unexpected behavior or suboptimal results.